Saturday, December 31, 2022

 In her Afterward, Camlot voices her fears of resurgent antisemitism.
 It’s a fear many of us share.
 She also speaks of her hope: “When I see antiracism protests sweeping the globe, Queer-Straight alliances in schools, growing expectation that the diversity of the population should be represented at the highest level of government – when I see people standing up and speaking out – I have hope. “

 Alas, I can’t share this hope.
-I see an antiracism movement that slides into antisemitism, with the leadership of the Black Lives Matter movement wanting to remove the world’s only Jewish state from the map (see here and here for starters).
+I see an antiracism movement that itself slides into antisemitism, with the leadership of the Black Lives Matter movement wanting to remove the world’s only Jewish state from the map (see here and here for starters).
 And I see a “diversity, equity, and inclusion” industry that excludes Jews, that singles out Israel and Jews who support Israel for condemnation, and descends into outright antisemitism (see herehere and especially here for starters).
 The lessons of the Dreyfus Affair do continue to resonate, but those lessons haven’t yet been learned.

 The Prisoner and the Writer is a book worthy of a place on people’s bookshelves.
 But what the Jewish community needs – and is not getting – are kids’ books that speak to the danger of antisemitism and Israel-hatred on the left.